wxWidgets/wxWidgets/docs/readme.txt

 wxWidgets currently supports the following platforms:

 - Windows 95/98/ME, NT, 2000, XP, Vista, Pocket PC/Mobile, Smartphone
-- Most Unix variants using the  GTK+ 2 toolkit (version 2.6 or newer)
+- Most Unix variants using the  GTK+ 2 toolkit (version 2.4 or newer)
-- MacOS OS X (10.4 or newer) using the Carbon and some Cocao mix-in
+- MacOS OS X (10.4 or newer) using Carbon and some Cocao mix-in

 There is some support for the followig platforms: